CSCfi/bastion/README.md

 How to configure a host into bastion host
 ===
+This git repo contains ansible playbook to make a host into bastion host.
+We need to change group_vars/all/users.yml.
+We also need to change the ssh.config file and populate bastion host ip/fqdn and other nodes ip/fqdn.

+Now we need to run following command from our localhost.
+$ ansible-playbook -i inventories/hosts site.yml

 Architechture diagram
 ==
-An architechture diagram Architecture.pdf has been included in this repo for the ease of understanding.
+An architechture diagram Architecture.pdf has been included in this repo for the sake of clarity.